◦ Comprehensive security

 How to log database queries in Magento

-Magento’s database query log is a powerful tool for diagnosing performance issues and debugging custom development.
+Magento’s database query log helps diagnose performance issues and debug custom development.
 It shows you every SQL query Magento runs during a page request, helping you identify bottlenecks, excessive queries, or inefficient code.
-The best part?
-Magento 2 has built-in CLI commands to enable and disable it—no core changes or risky overrides needed.

 Host Magento at full throttle.